IdrisHanafi/supernets2-contracts/docs/Supernets2.md

   function deactivateEmergencyState(
   ) external
 ```
-Function to deactivate emergency state on both Supernets2 and Supernets2Bridge contracts
+Function to deactivate emergency state on both Supernets2 and PolygonZkEVMBridge contracts